snicco/snicco/src/Snicco/Component/better-wp-mail/README.md

 Emails are sent using the [`Mailer`](#creating-a-mailer) class.

-At the minimum, an email needs one recipient and a body (html/text/attachments):
+At minimum, an email needs a recipient and a body (html/text/attachments):

 ```php
 use Snicco\Component\BetterWPMail\ValueObject\Email;